eight84/kraken-tides/README.md

 ## Inspired By

-Belladonna was inspired by themes like:
+Kraken Tides was inspired by themes like:

 <li><a href="https://draculatheme.com/"><code>🧛🏻‍♂️ Dracula Official</code></a></li>
 <li><a href="https://marketplace.visualstudio.com/items?itemName=RobbOwen.synthwave-vscode"><code>🎧 SynthWave '84</code></a></li>